 7. Lover’s Hideaway Village

-This section of the Grenada Resort is furthest from everything.
+This section of the Sandals Grenada Resort is furthest from everything.
 It is also the closest to the airport and a main road.
 Friends of ours stayed in this area and said they had no trouble with road or airport noise.
 This part of the resort is close to the fitness center and has lush vegetation and wildlife surrounding it.

 8. South Seas Hideaway Junior Suites

-We have stayed twice in the South Seas Hideaway portion of the resort and prefer it.
+We have stayed twice in the South Seas Hideaway portion of the resort for couples and prefer it.
 While you do have to walk up a steep hill, the area is truly a hideaway.
 With a quiet, infinity pool and lush vegetation, you feel like you are tucked away from all the activity of the resort while being just a few steps away.
 I have more photos of this location on my 2017 Review of Sandals LaSource Grenada.

 This photo is a wonderful representation of this half of the property.
 If you work clockwise around the pool, at 12:00 you see the Lover’s Hideaway Village.
 At 2:00, you see the South Seas Hideaway Suites.
 7:00 are the South Seas Butler Suites and 10:00 are the South Seas Waterfall River Junior Suites.